sarietta/theoputer-blog/content/posts/instruction-and-control.md

 All of this business with variable-length arguments seems a little too clever.
 And that's a violation of the motto Never Be Clever.
-In fact, in more modern versions of the Theoputer, there are additional instructions that use the values in the A and B CPU registers to perform jumps and memory address operations.
+In fact, in more modern versions of the Theoputer, there are additional instructions (e.g. ==JPP==) that use the values in the A and B CPU registers to perform jumps and memory address operations.
 Since each register is 8-bits long, together A and B allow for the full 16-bit parameters needed to address the entirety of the system's ROM or RAM.

 This is especially true for the assembly output of the [Cish]({{< iref "cish.md" >}}) compiler, which can't reliably know if 8 or 12 bits is